-Once you pass the exclusive use test, you are allowed to claim deductions for several expenses of running your home-based business.
+Once you pass the exclusive use test, you are allowed to claim tax deductions for home-based businesses for several expenses of running it.
 These deductions are valid whether you own or rent your home.
 NOTE: It’s important to consult with a certified accountant or tax professional to ensure your tax return is accurate and correct and that you are authorized to claim these deductions.

 1. Home Expenses

 If you satisfy the IRS requirements for home-based business-related deductions, you can claim a portion of home expenses.
 You’ll need to determine the percentage of your home that is used for business purposes.